andrukth/HubsModel/README.md

 # HubsModel
- Model of the urban logistics system where we add hubs to a system without any
+ Model of the urban logistics system where we add hubs to a system without any and look at the dynamics.
+Hubs can be built based on funds availability.